ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 - `min_batch_size` - The smallest number of reports the batch is allowed to include.
-In a sense, this parameter controls the degree of privacy that will be obtained: The larger the minimum batch size, the higher degree of privacy.
+In a sense, this parameter controls the degree of privacy that will be obtained: the larger the minimum batch size, the higher degree of privacy.
   However, this ultimately depends on the application and the nature of the measurements and aggregation function.